We Are The "Pride" of PSL

 What are Meet and Greet, and Band Camp?
 “Meet and Greet” is the pre-band camp orientation meeting and is an opportunity for the band students and their parents to get together to meet either for the first time or to see each other again and catch up after the summer vacation.
-This year’s event will take place on Monday, July 28th, 2014.
-All forms should be turned in at this time and band camp fees should be paid.
+This year’s event will take place on Monday, June 27th, 2016 before the pre-camp rehearsals.
+All forms should be turned in at this time.
 It is also a time to volunteer for the various committees which function throughout the year.
 Your participation in one or more committees is highly encouraged.

 What is a Band parent?
 If you have a child in the PSLHS band or color guard, we need your help.
 Being a parent of a band student, we anticipate that you will want to be involved with the band program.
 This is an opportunity to actively participate in an activity with your child.
 By being involved, you will see first-hand the talent, dedication, and hard work your student puts into the band.
 You will get to know his/her friends, meet other parents, and you will help make a difference to all the band students.
 During the year, there are many opportunities to help out.
 Some examples include football games, trips to competitions, phone trees, concessions, publications, sewing, typing, helping with uniforms and fundraisers such as bake sales, yard sales, gift wrap, etc. If you have some fundraising ideas, let us know.
 Our main goal is to support and encourage our kids.

 You will learn

-of upcoming events through email and via this website.
+of upcoming events through email, Remind text messages, and this website.
 Parents, please be sure that we have your current email address.
 There

 is a lot going on during the school year and, as a first-time band parent, it